Anaminus/roblox-library/modules/Maid/README.md

 ## Maid.Task
 [Maid.Task]: #user-content-maidtask
 ```
-Maid:Task(name: string, task: any?): (err: string?)
+Maid:Task(name: string, task: any?): (err: error?)
 ```

 Task assigns *task* to the maid with the given name.
 If *task* is nil, and the maid has task *name*, then the task is completed.
-Returns an error if the task yielded or errored.
+Returns a [TaskError][TaskError] if the completed task yielded or errored.

+*name* is not allowed to begin with an underscore.

 ## Maid.TaskEach
 [Maid.TaskEach]: #user-content-maidtaskeach